Learn how to calculate the area that can be reached in a given driving time from a location.

 Update the map

-A navigation basemap layer is typically used in geocoding and routing applications.
-Update the basemap layer to use arcgis/navigation
+An arcgis/navigation basemap style is typically used in geocoding and routing applications.
+Update the basemap layer to use the style.

 -